hkowrada/Upload_S3_Flask/README.md

 - Create a virtual env with python 3.6
 - install the packages "Flask", "arrow", "flask_bootstrap" and "boto3".

-The file required for the back end are in the test folder
+The file required for the back end are in the "Upload_S3_Flask" folder

 ![alt text](https://media3.giphy.com/media/5ArJanyCfxgiY/giphy.gif)